RangiLyu/nanodet/README.md

   It has much lower memory access cost than NanoDet-m.

 ****
 NanoDet is a FCOS-style one-stage anchor-free object detection model which using ATSS for target sampling and using Generalized Focal Loss for classification and box regression.
-Please refer to these papers for more detail.
+Please refer to these papers for more details.

 [Fcos: Fully convolutional one-stage object detection](http://openaccess.thecvf.com/content_ICCV_2019/papers/Tian_FCOS_Fully_Convolutional_One-Stage_Object_Detection_ICCV_2019_paper.pdf)